-Currently, there is no position that is dedicated to marketing the system, and although a marketing consultant has been hired, there are not adequate resources in house to implement an expanded marketing and information function.
+Currently, there is no position that is dedicated to marketing the system.
+A marketing consultant has been retained to assist in rebranding the system and improve the marketing of the operation.
+These efforts, as well as marketing the improved network will create an extra demand on staff resources for marketing and communications.
 The Transit Development and Marketing position would be responsible for ensuring that all services are ADA compliant and for overseeing compliance by the operators.
 The current planning position is responsible for administrative and operations tasks, leaving little time for actual planning.
 There is minimal marketing and information activity at present.